 This constant state of change requires dedicated attention to ensure your policies and procedures remain current.
 It’s a significant commitment for any practice to continuously monitor for updates, interpret their impact, and implement the necessary changes across the organization.
 This is why an active, ongoing approach to compliance is essential for long-term success.

-Managing Compliance with a Small Team
+How to Handle OIG Compliance with a Small Team

 In a smaller practice, team members often wear multiple hats.
 The office manager might also be the biller, the scheduler, and the unofficial compliance officer.
 When your team is already stretched thin managing daily operations and patient care, dedicating sufficient time to compliance can be incredibly difficult.
 This lack of dedicated resources is one of the biggest hurdles for independent practices.